In this article

 The Closing: The members of the AA group will then open the floor for anyone with a “burning desire to speak.”
 If no member has such a desire they will then repeat the serenity prayer and end the meeting.

-However, completing AA requires rigorous honesty, and a release of old ideas.
+However, completing AA requires rigorous honesty and a release of old ideas.
 According to AA, they’ve seen only the occasional person fail.

 Alcoholics Anonymous world services are available in 180 countries.
 This means there are likely local AA groups in your region that are open for membership.

 Online: Online meetings are available for those that chose not to or cannot meet in person.
-Online sign ups allow continued AA activity during sickness or potential sickness.
+Online sign-ups allow continued AA activity during sickness or potential sickness.

-In person: Signing up in person can be as simple as attending an in person meeting.
+In-person: Signing up in person can be as simple as attending an in-person meeting.
 Meeting in person can foster a stronger connection and commitment to the principles of AA.

 They are sustained by internal donations.
-These donations are limited to 3,000 per year per member.
-As such, anyone that fits the aforementioned requirement can attend an AA meeting.
+These donations are limited to $3,000 per year per member.
+Anyone who wants to quit drinking can attend an AA meeting.